 (d) Neither Texas law nor the Bond Resolution requires that the District maintain any particular sum in the Utility System Debt Service Fund.
-Monies in the Utility System Debt Service Fund cannot be used to pay debt service on bonds issued by the District for the Road System, including the Bonds.
+Monies in the Utility System Debt Service Fund cannot be used to pay debt service on bonds issued by the District for the Road System (herein defined), including the Bonds.

-(e) Neither Texas law nor the Bond Resolution requires that the District maintain any particular sum in the Road System Debt Service Fund.
-Monies in the Road System Debt Service Fund cannot be used to pay debt service on bonds issued by the District for the Utility System.
+(e) At the time of closing of the Bonds, accrued interest on the Bonds to the date of delivery and six (6) months of capitalized interest on the Bonds will be deposited into the District's Road System Debt Service Fund (herein defined).
+Neither Texas law nor the Bond Resolution requires that the District maintain any particular sum in the Road System Debt Service Fund.
+Monies in the Road System Debt Service Fund cannot be used to pay debt service on bonds issued by the District for the Utility System (herein defined).